idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 33 They said to him, “Why do <b>John’s disciples</b> often fast and pray, likewise also the disciples of the Pharisees, but yours eat and drink?”/</span></blockquote>

-By contrast, as we know, John doesn't ever say that one of the sons of Zebedee is named John, and when he introduces the Baptist, he doesn't seem to be in a hurry to identify him as the Baptist:
+By contrast, as we know, **John** (author of the gospel by that name, whoever it really is) doesn't ever say that one of the sons of Zebedee is named John, and when he introduces the Baptist, he **doesn't seem to be in a hurry to identify him as the Baptist**:

 <blockquote><span class="bbq">/6 There came <b>a man sent from God, whose name was John</b>.
 7 The same came as <b>a witness, that he might testify</b> about the light, that all might believe through him.
 8 <b>He was not the light</b>, but was sent that he might <b>testify about the light</b>.
 9 The true light that enlightens everyone was coming into the world.<br><br>